 Distributed training: a process of distributing the training workload across multiple ML training functions.

-Federated Learning: a distributed machine learning approach where the ML model is trained collaboratively by multiple ML training functions.
+Federated learning: a distributed machine learning approach where the ML model is trained collaboratively by multiple ML training functions.
 This includes multiple FL clients, which perform training on local data, and one FL server, which aggregates model outcomes from the clients iteratively without exchanging data samples.

-Horizontal Federated Learning: a federated learning technique without exchanging/sharing local data set, wherein the local data set in different HFL clients for local model training have the same feature space for different samples.
+Horizontal federated learning: a federated learning technique without exchanging/sharing local data set, wherein the local data set in different HFL clients for local model training have the same feature space for different samples.

 FL Client: a training function that trains an ML model on local data and shares only the model updates with the FL server, preserving data privacy.